-I was tossing it together for our weekly Sunday potluck at my in-law’s and I was sure that my 25 extended family members were going to balk when they saw it.
+I was tossing it together for our weekly Sunday potluck at my in-law’s and I was sure that my family was going to balk when they saw it.
 “What is this??” they would ask as they poked around in the bowl.

 And it did go a little like that.
-My brother in law asked the dreaded question–“It’s a Greek vegetable salad,” I told him.
-“Walk on the wild side, would ‘ya?” patting him on the shoulder.
+My brother in law asked the dreaded question but he tried it anyway.

-I knew I was wrong when my questioning family members started coming to the table with second–and third helpings.
-Whoops.
-Badly called Rachel.
+Then family members started coming to the table with second–and third helpings.
 I need to have more faith in my family.
-They ate it so fast that my mother in law–the last to eat because she’s always so busy serving the rest of us–didn’t even get to taste it.
+They ate it so fast that not everyone got to taste it.

 I have to make more.
-Darn it.
-I have to make more of a fresh vegetable salad that’s full of flavor and seasonal goodies that even picky eaters like it.
-Darn again.
+Doggone it–I have to make more of a healthy, delicious salad that’s full of flavor and so good that even picky eaters like it.

 - Make this dish at least two hours ahead and let it sit.
 It doesn’t necessarily have to be in the fridge, but that’s where I keep mine.
-The flavor changes dramatically with a few hours for it to sit and think about what it’s done.
+The flavor changes dramatically.

 - If you aren’t a fan of onions, use a shallot or green onion tops for a more mild flavor.